I decided to make homemade keto chocolate bars for Valentine’s Day to give to Mrs. CBB.

 While they are chemically very similar to sugars, they are less sweet than sugars and have fewer calories per gram.

 Currently the following sugar alcohols are permitted for use as food additives in Canada: hydrogenated starch hydrolysates, isomalt, lactitol, maltitol, maltitol syrup, mannitol, sorbitol, sorbitol syrup, xylitol and erythritol.
 Source- Sugar Alcohols (Polyols) Health Canada

-Mrs. CBB won’t go near the stuff after a couple of bad experiences with it since it has been known to cause diahrea and upset tummy.
+Mrs. CBB won’t go near the stuff after a couple of bad experiences since it may cause diarrhea and upset tummy.

-This is why it’s so important to read product labels, ingredients and nutritional information for any products you purchase.
+It’s essential to read product labels, including the ingredients and nutritional information for any purchase products.

 What is Stevia?